No. 9 Notre Dame escapes with OT victory Florida State

 TALLAHASSEE, Fla.
+(AP) — Notre Dame survived Florida State backup quarterback McKenzie Milton’s unlikely comeback on an emotional night when the Seminoles honored Bobby Bowden.

-(AP) — Jonathan Doerer made a 41-yard field goal in overtime and No. 9 Notre Dame escaped with a 41-38 victory after Florida State overcame an 18-point deficit Sunday night.
+Jonathan Doerer made a 41-yard field goal in overtime and No. 9 Notre Dame escaped with a 41-38 victory after Florida State overcame an 18-point deficit Sunday.

-Ryan Fitzgerald’s 37-yard field-goal attempt sailed wide left to begin overtime, allowing Notre Dame to run a few plays and set up Doerer’s kick.
+Florida State kicker Ryan Fitzgerald’s 37-yard attempt sailed wide left on the first overtime possession, allowing Notre Dame to run a few plays and set up Doerer’s kick.

-Florida State backup quarterback McKenzie Milton nearly pulled off an emotional victory on a night the Seminoles honored Bobby Bowden, the coaching great who died at 91 of pancreatic cancer on Aug.
-8. The Seminoles wore a back helmet bumper with Bowden’s signature, the coaching staff’s polo shirts had a Bowden patch on a sleeve and the “Bobby” signature and his trademark straw hat were painted on each 25-yard line.
-Bowden won national titles in 1993 and ’99 during his 34 years at Florida State.
+“What’s most important is going on the road, winning the opener against a team that presented a lot of challenges,” Notre Dame coach Brian Kelly said.
+“We know we got work to do, but I like this team.
+We’ll get better and we’ll make a lot of improvement in week 2.”

+Bowden, the coaching great who won two national titles with the Seminoles, died at 91 of pancreatic cancer Aug.
+8.

 Jack Coan completed 26 of 35 passes for 366 yards and four touchdowns in his Notre Dame debut.
 Coan threw touchdown passes to Michael Mayer, Kyren Williams, Kevin Austin and Joe Wilkins.
 Notre Dame led 38-20 with 4:37 to go in the third quarter.

-Milton entered the game when Travis’ helmet popped off, and the UCF grad transfer quarterback fired a 22-yard strike to Ja’Khi Douglas — his first college pass since suffering a gruesome leg injury in November 2018.
-Ward scored his rushing touchdown to complete Milton’s first drive.

-Milton finished 5 of 7 for 48 yards with three rushes for 6 yards.

-Florida State has lost five straight season openers.
+Florida State has lost five straight season openers and, while the Seminoles rallied, they can also point to three turnovers as well as nine penalties.

-Travis started for Florida State, throwing two touchdown passes and running for another score.
+Travis threw two touchdown passes and ran for another score.
 But he also threw three interceptions — two to Notre Dame star safety Kyle Hamilton.
 The Fighting Irish capitalized all three times by scoring touchdowns.

 Jashaun Corbin had an 89-yard touchdown run for Florida State.
+Corbin finished with 15 carries for 144 yards, pacing the Seminoles’ 264 yards on the ground.

+Notre Dame was largely ineffective on the ground, rushing for just 65 yards a year after they accumulated 353 rushing yards in a 42-26 win over Florida State.

+“We got to run the ball better,” Kelly said.
+“Clearly that will be an emphasis here this week.
+We’re not here to throw the ball all over the yard and not have a solid running game.”

 TAKEAWAYS